flukejones/room/code-review/review.md

 Below are my notes as written while rewriting the Doom source in Rust.

+I'd originally done this using Chocolate Doom source, which has a lot of added complexity in it due to supporting many Doom engined games - I'm now rewriting it using the OG Doom source.

 ## Why?

 Because I can, and it's a very good way to learn the Doom engine and how it did things.